 Many companies will also have staff that are still furloughed and be worried that their customers aren’t being managed.
 A CRM will let remaining sales members update records and information on their accounts.
 You may also wish to reallocate key accounts to different personnel until furloughed staff return.
 How do you do that without a CRM in place?

 Some employees will see the benefit of continuing to ‘work from home’ and as a business, you may wish to take advantage of smaller or more flexible office space.
 You’ll, therefore, need measures in place to work with a permanently distributed workforce.
 Here working with your CRM will be the most important tool you’ll have.
 Its function as a ‘go-anywhere’ system means that staff and you have full knowledge of all interactions with your customers.

-A CRM also provides useful methods for measuring productivity so you’ll know if your team is continuing to perform to optimum levels. ie. key performance indicators (KPIs) could include calls made, appointments conducted, virtual meetings, opportunities opened, sales closed, etc. All of which can be measured and delivered in reports thus ensuring remote staff work continue to work effectively.
+A CRM also provides useful methods for measuring productivity so you’ll know if your team is continuing to perform to optimum levels. ie. key performance indicators (KPIs) could include calls made, appointments conducted, virtual meetings, opportunities opened, sales closed, etc. All of these can be measured and delivered in reports, thus ensuring remote staff work continue to work effectively.

 Airbnb, Groupon, and WhatsApp were developed during the financial crisis.
 Disney during the Great Depression.
 There are opportunities in every business cycle.